Xylopyrographer/STAC/Documentation/Peripheral Mode Application Note.md

 Here's the cool part.
 This allows the opportunity for developers to use a STAC set in Peripheral Mode as a tally indicator driven by an external piece of gear.
 Simply connect a cable to the GROVE port, apply power and drive pins G26 and G32 as needed.

-**Be aware that the ATOM Matrix GPIO pins use 3.3V logic levels and are not 5V tolerant.<br>Driving any GPIO pin beyond 3.3 V will irreparably damage the device.**
+**Be aware that the ATOM Matrix GPIO pins use 3.3V logic levels and are not 5V tolerant.<br>Driving any GPIO pin beyond 3.3V will irreparably damage the device.**
 <br><br>

 ### Normal State (Controller) Output Signals